 - Go Electric: Make a plan that documents all non-electric appliances (e.g. gas furnaces and boilers) and when they will expire.
 Start planning now for how to replace them with electric versions.

-- Reduce Your Emissions: Make energy efficiency retrofits; adjust food, travel, and procurement practices; and manage natural resources to sequester carbon through nature-based solutions.
+- Reduce Emissions: Make energy efficiency retrofits; adjust food and travel practices; and manage natural resources to sequester carbon through nature-based solutions.

-- Offset Emissions You Can’t Reduce: Some GHG emissions are unavoidable.
+- Offset Emissions That Can’t Be Reduced: Some GHG emissions are unavoidable.
 For those that cannot be eliminated, purchase vetted carbon offsets.

 The steps above can save money, reduce reliance on fossil fuels, and make our organizations more sustainable and resilient.
 When we pair reducing our emissions with activities that amplify our climate action work beyond the walls of our institutions, our impact can be even greater.